-Facebook is being investigated by Indonesian police regarding data breach and being fined $33.4 million by Brazilian Judge, as per reports of today, April 6.
+Facebook is being investigated by Indonesian police regarding a data breach and being fined $33.4 million by a Brazilian Judge, as per reports of today, April 6.
 While the social media giant is busy coming up with advanced security measures for users every now and then, it is still going through turmoil from governments regarding similar scenarios.

 Facebook employees in Indonesia may as well face 12 years of imprisonment and a fine of about 12 billion rupiahs or $871,000 if found guilty as per Indonesian privacy laws.
-As we covered already, Facebook said that their data access restrictions have been made stricter.
+As we covered already, Facebook said that their data access restrictions had been made stricter.

 We will continue to work with privacy and information commissioners all over the world, including KOMINFO. – Spokesperson of the company